mawkler/modicator.nvim/README.md

 modicator.setup({
   show_warnings = true, -- Show warning if any required option is missing highlights = {
-    -- Options in `overrides` will apply to every mode, regardless of -- settings in the `modes` table.
+    -- Options in `defaults` will apply to every mode, regardless of -- settings in the `modes` table.
 Useful if you want to apply a style -- to every mode.
     defaults = {